EtherealEngine/etherealengine-docs/docs/03_manual/01_guest/00_intro.md

 # User Manual
 Whether you're a gamer, a shopper or just here to explore, Ethereal Engine has something for you.

-_This section will explain everything that there is to know about using Ethereal Engine._
+In this section you will learn everything that there is to know about using Ethereal Engine.